awsdocs/amazon-s3-developer-guide/doc_source/manage-lifecycle-using-java.md

 **Example**
 The following example shows how to use the AWS SDK for Java to add, update, and delete the lifecycle configuration of a bucket\.
 The example does the following:
 + Adds a lifecycle configuration to a bucket\.
-+ Retrieves the lifecyle configuration and updates it by adding another rule\.
++ Retrieves the lifecycle configuration and updates it by adding another rule\.
 + Adds the modified lifecycle configuration to the bucket\.
 Amazon S3 replaces the existing configuration\.
 + Retrieves the configuration again and verifies that it has the right number of rules by the printing number of rules\.
-+ Deletes the lifecyle configuration and verifies that it has been deleted by attempting to retrieve it again\.
++ Deletes the lifecycle configuration and verifies that it has been deleted by attempting to retrieve it again\.
  For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```